 The Jersey City Municipal Court filed 306 DWI cases in 2015.
 That’s a 10 percent increase from the 279 DWI's filed in 2014.

 A DWI conviction may require you to obtain an SR-22 form.
 Request a quote and we'll will connect you with local agents from top companies that specialize in Jersey City DWI insurance.

-Jersey City experienced four fatalities from traffic accidents in 2013.
-That’s a fatality rate of 0.78 per 100,000 residents.
-Though all traffic fatalities are unfortunate, given Jersey City's population of just over 200,000, it's safe to drive here.
+Jersey City experienced seven fatalities from traffic accidents in 2016.
+That’s a fatality rate of 2.65 per 100,000 residents.
+Though all traffic fatalities are unfortunate, given Jersey City's estimated population of 270,753, it's safe to drive here.

 Discounts are one of the best ways to lower your insurance rates.
-These are some of the auto discounts available to drivers in Jersey City, NJ depending on what's offered by your carrier.
+These are some of the auto insurance discounts available to drivers in Jersey City, NJ.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.